> User Quick Start Guide

 LOGIN USERNAME CHEATSHEET

 CLI/Portal/VDI/OoD – For the majority of our services you will log in with your FASRC username and password.
 Your username was selected at signup.
 You will set your password using the instructions below (step 2).
+Your two-factor verification code may also be required.

 VPN – When connecting to our VPN you will still use your FASRC username, but you will also need to specify what VPN realm you wish to connect to.
 Realms provide access to different environments.
 For instance, the NCF uses a special realm ‘@ncf’.
 Unless you have been told to use a different realm, you will want to use the ‘@fasrc’ realm.